-Environmental Management (EM) Cleanup Projects are frequently the antithesis of construction projects in that EM is deactivating, decommissioning, remediating, stabilizing and disposing (also known as Environmental Restoration) versus constructing.
+EM Cleanup Projects are frequently the antithesis of construction projects in that EM is deactivating, decommissioning, remediating, stabilizing and disposing (also known as Environmental Restoration) versus constructing.
 These projects are conducted under a variety of regulatory processes and site-specific cleanup agreements which are legally binding and specify the process, end states, decision points and approvals required.
 The TRAs plays an important role in determining the solution.
 For these projects, the performance and scope parameters and start/end dates are based on negotiated terms with Federal and/or State regulatory agencies.
 As a result of this variability, it is not possible to draw a single crosswalk to the traditional construction project that would be applicable to all EM Cleanup Projects.
 Hence, a tailored approach is necessary for each project.
 As such, the FPD will submit a Tailoring Strategy, which may be included in the PEP, to the PME for approval.
-See DOE G 413.3-15 for additional guidance.
+For demolition projects performed by the EM, d.
+Design-Build.